kochallibrhm/Twitter-Clone/README.md

 ---
 ### 3nd Day Commits (19.05.2021)
-- Dtos and Controller Added
+- Dtos and Controllers Added
 - Some columns added to some tables
 - Repositories customized